kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Cost(hardware, development, maintenance)

 ### High-level architecture
- - Start with something SIMPLE
+#### Start with something SIMPLE
 - we need a database to store data
 - we will have a web service that processing incoming video view events and stores data in the database - "Processing Service"
 - we will have another web service that to retrieve view counts from the database - "Query Service" ``User -> Browser -> Processing Service -> Database -> Query Service -> Browser -> User``
  - Interviewers may start asking questions about any component we outlined in the high-level architecture, but we may not feel comfortable discussing any component just yet, we need to start with something simple and construct the puzzle/frame with the outside pieces.
- - What is the frame of outside pieces of a system design puzzle?
-DATA!!!
+ - What is the frame of outside pieces of a system design puzzle? **DATA**!!!
 	- more specifically, we need to think what data we want to store and how, we need to define a data model.
- - What we store
+#### How we store the data
 - we have 2 options of how we want to store
 	- we may store each individual video view event
 	- or we may calcuate views on the fly and store aggregated data.
 - Invidual events (every click)
 	- we need capture all attributes of the event: videoId, timestamp, user related information such as country, device type, operating system and so on

 | videoId | timestamp | ...
 |--|--|--|
 | A | 2019-08-26 15: 21:17 | ... |